CleverStack/angular-seed/README.md

 1. Search a package doing: `$ bower search key words`
 2. Install a package doing: `$ bower install packageName[@version]`
 3. Remove a package doing: `$ bower uninstall packageName`

+#### Contributing
+We welcome all help, but please follow this guidelines (Work In Progress):
+1. We follow this [Git Commit Message Conventions](https://docs.google.com/document/d/12niRA9r8j8C4W0_0y_fRrKDjKIq2DBknbkrWQQl1taI/).
+Thou it's not entirely mandatory, we generate Changelogs with this so please keep in mind.

 #### Known Issues
 1. Sometimes the components folder doesn't get populated after setup raising weird erros in the browser.
 Calling `$ bower i` solves this issue.